peterszerzo/rhino-pythonscript-tutorials/README.md

 rhino-pythonscript-tutorials
 ============================

 PythonScript tutorials for Rhino.
-For those eager to create some groovy computational geometry.
+For those eager to create some computational geometry.
 And learn Python.
-And maybe learn programming as well.
+And learn programming.

-Start with Scripto.
+Start out with Scripto.

 Level up with Scriptissimo.